LydP/SRS/README.md

 ### program.db
 The program.db file keeps a record of sessions.
 It contains the ```run_info``` table, which contains two columns: ```sess_begin``` and ```sess_count```. ```sess_begin``` stores the time at which the start button is clicked for each new session in the format MM:dd:yyyy:HH:mm:ss.
-MM:dd:yyyy:HH:mm:ss.
 This file is used to determine when to resume a previous session, start a new session, or both.

 ### Japanese.db